steint23/a2j-kommunikationsplattform/README.md

 If you want to include any additional files during the build that are not in the `app` directories you need to add them to the `.dockerignore` file.

 The `.github/workflows/pipeline.yml` GitHub Action includes a `build-and-push-image` job to build the Docker Image and push it to GitHub Packages.

-### DIY

-If you're familiar with deploying node applications, React Router can create a production-ready build.

-Make sure to deploy the output of `npm run build`

-- `build/`

 ## Architecture Decision Records